Special Security Force: History

+In 2021, a bill was passed in the Parliament known as The Special Security Force Bill, 2021.
+This made the SSF responsible for providing security to the family members of Bangabandhu Sheikh Mujibur Rahman.
+The following year, a Mujib Corner had been opened at the Special Security Force headquarters under the Director General Mujibur Rahman.
+On 29 August 2024, the interim government issued an ordinance revoking this law providing special security privileges to the family of Sheikh Mujibur Rahman, under which it was enacted in 2009 and 2021.

 Organization

-The SSF Headquarters is located at the Prime Minister's Office in Tejgaon, Dhaka.
+The SSF Headquarters is located at the Chief Advisor's office in Tejgaon, Dhaka.
 The SSF maintains an independent training complex and accommodations of its own, co-located near the headquarters.

 Commanded by a director-general (equivalent in rank to a brigadier general or major general), the SSF is organized into five administrative bureaus: